 - Apparel – Outerwear, waterproof boots, raincoats, and socks are important to have, as well as daily wear.

 - Toiletries – Include deodorant, toothbrushes, toothpaste, shampoo, soap, toilet paper, and anything else you need.
 If you have a baby, make sure you have enough diapers, wipes, etc., as well.

 - Bedding – Extra sheets, pillowcases, and blankets should be included.
 Alternately, sleeping bags are also an option.
-You can usually find air mattresses on sale very cheap at the end of camping season, too.
-If you get one, make sure that it has a pump or buy one separate.
+You can usually find air mattresses on sale very cheap at the end of the camping season, too.
+If you get one, make sure that it has a pump or buy one separately.